Prime ideal divisors of parametric recurrence sequences: Introduction

-In this paper, we study arithmetic properties of parametric linear recurrence sequences obtained by specializing the parameter at roots of unity.
-Our first main result establishes strong lower bounds for the largest prime ideal divisor and for the radical of the principal ideal generated by the values $ U_n(\zeta) $.
-More precisely, under suitable non-degeneracy and non-exceptionality assumptions on the characteristic roots, we prove that for all but finitely many roots of unity $ \zeta $, both the greatest prime ideal divisor $ P(U_n(\zeta)) $ and the norm of the radical $ Q(U_n(\zeta)) $ grow at least exponentially in $ n/\log n $, with effectively computable constants.
-Our second theorem complements this result by providing an effective upper bound for the norm of the $ S $-part of $ U_n(\zeta) $, showing that for sufficiently large $ n $ it is strictly smaller than a fixed power of the absolute norm of $ U_n(\zeta) $.
-Finally our last theorem provide an effective finiteness result on the solutions of equation of the form
+In this paper, we study the arithmetic properties of parametric linear recurrence sequences obtained by specializing the parameter at roots of unity.
+Our first main result establishes strong lower bound for the largest prime ideal divisor and for the radical of the principal ideal generated by the values $ U_n(\zeta) $.
+More precisely, under suitable non-degeneracy and non-exceptionality assumptions on the characteristic roots, we prove that for all but finitely many roots of unity $ \zeta $, both the greatest prime ideal divisor $ P(U_n(\zeta)) $ grow at least logarithmically with $n$ and the norm of the radical $ Q(U_n(\zeta)) $ grow at least power of $n$, with effectively computable constants.
+Our second result complements this result by providing an effective upper bound for the norm of the $ S $-part of $ U_n(\zeta) $, showing that for sufficiently large $ n $ it is strictly smaller than a fixed power of the absolute norm of $ U_n(\zeta) $.